-This post is for hosts looking for free pre-scripted AirBnB template messages and instructions.
+This post is for hosts looking for free pre-scripted Airbnb template messages and instructions.
 This post also includes a list of general check-in information & security deposit information that are common questions in a standard guest check-in.
-There are free templates of AirBnB house rules and house manuals available for download as well.

-AirBnB is a revolutionary online lodging & hospitality platform that boast a registry total of 150 million users.
-The phenomenal of AirBnB is a great representative of the modern man.
+Airbnb is a revolutionary online lodging & hospitality platform that boast a registry total of 150 million users.
+The phenomenal of Airbnb is a great representative of the modern man.
 It represents our acceptance to alternatives and our thirst for experiences! …..um, OK, it’s not so sentimental.
-About 99% of the time, I just get travelers who needs a comfy place to rest their weary head and not break the bank 🙂
+About 99% of the time, I just get travelers who need a comfy place to rest their weary head and not break the bank 🙂

-- On the AirBnB app (and I highly suggest all hosts get this app) you can save a whole bunch of sample letters to answer any common Q&A!
-Use this amazing AirBnB feature to save yourself some time.
+On the Airbnb app (and I highly suggest all hosts get the Airbnb app) you can save a whole bunch of sample letters to answer any common Q&A!
+Use this amazing Airbnb feature to save yourself some time.

-- Remember to remove all brackets and put in the names of your guests.
+Remember to remove all the brackets and put in the names of your guests.
 It’s the more sensible thing to do.
-You could garner better feedback which will propagate more AirBnB clientele.
+You could garner better feedback which will propagate more Airbnb clientele.

 Welcome Greeting Template

 Thank you for booking with us.
 I will send over the full check-in information for your stay on the date of your arrival around [time to [time] via the Airbnb inbox.
 Please feel free to shoot me any questions you may have in the meantime.
 Please gloss over the property listing and our house manual to make sure we are a good fit for your stay.
 Do you have an estimated time of arrival?
 Can’t wait to host you [both/all/name etc.]